You might have heard that LIBOR is going away. Here’s what you need to know about LIBOR and adjustable-rate loans

 - Student loan repayment options

 If you are concerned about affording your loan, contact your lender or servicer.
-If you have a mortgage, you can also contact a HUD-approved housing counselor at (800) 569-4287 or https://www.consumerfinance.gov/find-a-housing-counselor/.
+If you have a mortgage, you can also contact a HUD-approved housing counseling agency at (800) 569-4287 or https://www.consumerfinance.gov/find-a-housing-counselor/.

 If you’re thinking about refinancing your loan or line of credit, there are costs, benefits, and risks to getting a new loan.
 Be sure to compare loan types and lenders.